HopeWorks Station II

 HopeWorks has expanded into the ground floor of the project, adding social enterprise businesses with 20 new jobs and up to 100 intern training opportunities per year.
 HopeWorks’ training programs and internships focus primarily on formerly homeless individuals who are now residents in various Housing Hope developments.
 Graduates of HopeWorks’ internship programs are hired directly by HopeWorks or assisted in securing industry employment.
 The three upper floors provide 65 units of low-income rental housing financed separately with LIHTC funds, 57 of which are permanent, supportive housing for individuals and families experiencing homelessness.

-HopeWorks launched FoodWorks at the project site, a new culinary food service training program and its fourth social enterprise, providing culinary training to low-income individuals and at-risk youth (ages 16 to 24) as well as job skills.
+HopeWorks launched FoodWorks at the project site, a new culinary food service training program and its fourth social enterprise, providing culinary training to low-income individuals and low-income youth (ages 16 to 24) as well as job skills.

 MAP